 mv Downloads/apache-maven* /opt/apache-maven

-Add Maven binaries to the path and append.
+Then, let’s archive the Admin session and add Maven binaries to the path and append:

-You are now ready to use Maven on your Mac OS X.
+We are now ready to use Maven on our Mac OS X.

-For HighSierra users, we’ll need to additionally add Maven binaries to the path and append.
+For HighSierra, we’ll need to additionally add Maven binaries to the path and append:

-This quick guide illustrated how to install Maven on the major operating systems for development.
+In this article, we learned how to install Maven for development on the major operating systems.

-To learn how to get started with Spring with Maven – check out the tutorial here.
+To learn how to get started with Spring and Maven, check out the tutorial here.